brookluers/brookluers.github.io/teaching/stats306f17/lab5/index.md

 <img src="crash-timeofday-1.png" align="center">

 Map the `x` aesthetic to the `hour_num` variable.
-You will need to compute the `y` variable using `group_by`, `summarise` and `mutate`.This displays the proportion of crashes, in each day of the week, that occur during each hour of the day (all years and counties are pooled).
+You will need to compute the `y` variable using `group_by`, `summarise` and `mutate`.
+This displays the proportion of crashes, in each day of the week, that occur during each hour of the day (all years and counties are pooled).